reinisoditis/3d-bin-packing-solver/README.md

 - Optimal solutions require exponential time for larger instances
 - Heuristic and approximation algorithms are typically used for practical applications

+### How to run
+To run the programm just simply run the main.py script at the root of the project.
+All the test cases are defined under ./tests/test_instances.py